 Once installed, you need to enable this service since its disabled by default.
 Enable service using chkconfig & start it manually:

-# chkconfig yum-cron on
+# chkconfig yum-cron on # service yum-cron start

-yum-cron configuration file is /etc/sysconfig/yum-cron & /etc/sysconfig/yum-cron-houely.conf.
-In this configuration file you can set frequency and extent of updates.
+/etc/sysconfig/yum-cron-houely.conf.
+In this configuration file, you can set the frequency and extent of updates.

 It has majorly three important fields to set as highlighted below :

-In hourly conf file you can set security updates with below settings to make sure your system running latest secured packages and not missing any important security update :
+In the hourly conf file you can set security updates with below settings to make sure your system running latest secured packages and not missing any important security update :

 You can also configure email ID so that notification will be sent out after

-Once configuration is done restart yum-cron service.
+Once configuration is done restart

-Thats it! you are done.
-Now yum-cron service runs in background quietly.
-It will update packages on system (configured as per extent) on time set by frequency in config and send you email notification (if configured).
-You can use your valuable time in other sysadmin task!
+yum-cron service runs in the background quietly.
+It will update packages on the system (configured as per extent) on time set by frequency in the config and send you an email notification (if configured).
+You can use your valuable time in other sysadmin tasks!